rosscournoyer602/therock/README.md

+Next Steps:
+1. Implement Redux.
+Start with one piece of state: which TabItem is clicked.
+2. Set up action creator that dispatch action.
+Action returns type 'CHANGE_TAB' and payload of 'tabName'
+3. Style buttons to indicate currently selected

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>